by247apps/docs-easydhl/settings-general.md

 ## Einstellung Bulk-Verarbeitung

-Konfiguriere, wie die Bulk-Verarbeitung durchgeführt werden soll.
+Konfiguriere, wie die Bulk-Verarbeitung durchgeführt werden soll. <a class="video">https://youtu.be/2DhmAx5W5hQ</a>

 <a name="items-count"></a>